avrtt/recommender-system-pipeline/README.md

-This repository demonstrates the implementation of a recommender system pipeline using PyTorch.
+This repository demonstrates an implementation of a recommender system pipeline using PyTorch.
 The system covers the full pipeline from offline data processing and model training to online serving and prediction.

 ## Dependencies & tools
 - **Conda** for offline data processing and model training with pandas and PyTorch